2025 - All Construction Projects

 Description of work: Mill and overlay two (2) inches of asphalt in both lanes of I-41 in the project limits.
 Replace cable barrier and guardrail along I-41 mainline and ramps.
 Miscellaneous structure maintenance work.
 Miscellaneous culvert extension and slope flattening work.
 Replace existing box culvert to address flooding issue north of County Z.

-• The County OO on and off-ramps at northbound 41 will be closed Thursday night, June 19, from 7 p.m. to 7 a.m.
+• Northbound I-41 and County OO on and off-ramps CLOSED Tuesday, July 15, 7 p.m.
+7 a.m.

 Ongoing traffic impacts: